qren/Team4/README.md

 ## Team4 ##
 ### We Code Hackathon, sponsored by Nike/Puppet Labs ###

 The Diversity Board was created to inspire people to embrace diversity.
 We are NOT all the same ...and that's a good thing.
-Our hope is that people will post pictures and share their stories, whether it be one line or a narrative.

 Users are encouraged to:

-1. upload a photo
+1. upload a photo or avatar

 2. say something you want the world to know about you

+Explore the diverse world in which we live.

 ## Required tools